ioccc-src/winner/next/guidelines.md

 read so many twisted submissions, you too would enjoy a good laugh or two.
 We think the readers of the contest winners do as well.
-We do read your `remarks.md` content during the judging process, so it is worth your while to write remarkable `remarks.md` file.
+We do read your `remarks.md` content during the judging process, so it is worth your while to write a remarkable `remarks.md` file.
 </p>

 We **DISLIKE** C code with trailing control-M's (`\r` or `\015`) that results in compilation failures.
-Some non-Unix/non-Linux tools such as MS Visual C and MS Visual C++ leave trailing control-M's on lines.
+Some non-UNIX/non-Linux tools such as MS Visual C and MS Visual C++ leave trailing control-M's on lines.
-Users of such tools should strip off such control-M's before submitting their entries.
+Users of such tools should strip off such control-M's before submitting their submissions.
 In some cases tools have a "Save As" option that will prevent such trailing control-M's being added.

 One should restrict libcurses to portable features found on BSD